sanyassyed/sf_eviction/README.md

     - Add the following values to your .env file
         * GCP_PROJECT_ID - the one you entered above
         * GCP_SERVICE_ACCOUNT_NAME - name to assign to your service account
-        * GCP_ZONE - the region for your project
+        * GCP_REGION - the region for your project
-        * LOCAL_SERVICE_ACCOUNT_FILE_PATH=credentials/gcp-credentials.json - this is where your credentials will be downloaded
+        * GCP_ZONE - the zone for your project
-    - Create a `credentials` folder where your .json file will be saved

 1. [Enable billing](https://support.google.com/googleapi/answer/6158867?hl=en) for the project on the GCP Console
 1. Enable API's, create Service Account, setup Access via IAM Roles & Download Credentials